 - how to identify potential hazards

-- usually work 40-hour weeks, but may be required to work longer hours and on weekends
+- usually work 40-hour weeks, but may work longer hours, and at weekends

-- often work outside on buildings, at concert and sports venues, boats, bridges and oil rigs
+- work on buildings, at concert and sports venues, and on boats, bridges and oil rigs

-- work at heights, sometimes in dangerous conditions
+- work outside at heights, sometimes in dangerous conditions

-- travel locally to sites, and may travel out of town for some large jobs.
+- travel locally to sites, and may travel further for some large jobs.